 - Constitution of India: ‘Right to life’ is a natural right embodied in Article 21 but euthanasia/suicide is an unnatural termination or extinction of life and, therefore, incompatible and inconsistent with the concept of ‘right to life’.
-It is the duty of the State to protect life and the physician’s duty to provide care and not to harm patients.
+The State must protect life and the physician’s duty to provide care and not to harm patients.
 Supreme Court in Gian Kaur Case 1996 has held that the right to life under Article 21 does not include the right to die.

-- Caregivers burden: Right-to-die‘ supporters argue that people who have an incurable, degenerative, disabling or debilitating condition should be allowed to die in dignity.
-This argument is further defended for those, who have chronic debilitating illness even though it is not terminal such as severe mental illness.
+- Caregiver’s burden: Right-to-die supporters argue that people who have an incurable, degenerative, disabling, or debilitating condition should be allowed to die in dignity.
+This argument is further defended by those, who have chronic debilitating illness even though it is not terminal such as severe mental illness.
 The majority of such petitions are filed by the sufferers or family members or their caretakers.
-The caregiver’s burden is huge and cuts across various domains such as financial, emotional, time, physical, mental and social.
+The caregiver’s burden is huge and cuts across various financial, emotional, time, physical, mental, and social domains.

-- Refusing care: Right to refuse medical treatment is well recognised in law, including medical treatment that sustains or prolongs life.
+- Refusing care: The right to refuse medical treatment is well recognized in law, including medical treatment that sustains or prolongs life.
 For example, a patient suffering from blood cancer can refuse treatment or deny feeds through a nasogastric tube.
-Recognition of the right to refuse treatment gives a way for passive euthanasia.
+Recognition of the right to refuse treatment gives way to passive euthanasia.

-- Encouraging the organ transplantation: Euthanasia in terminally ill patients provides an opportunity to advocate for organ donation.
+- Encouraging organ transplantation: Mercy killing in terminally ill patients provides an opportunity to advocate for organ donation.
 This, in turn, will help many patients with organ failure waiting for transplantation.
-Not only euthanasia gives ‘Right to die‘ for the terminally ill, but also ‘Right to life‘ for the organ needy patients.
+Not only does euthanasia give the ‘Right to die‘ for the terminally ill, but also the ‘Right to life‘ for the organ needy patients.

 Emanuel argues that there are four major arguments presented by opponents of euthanasia: